 Meditate daily to practice gratefulness

-Include meditation in your lifestyle to practice gratefulness and bring control and steadiness in your life.
+Include meditation in your lifestyle to practice gratefulness and bring control and steadiness to your life.
 It will shift your perspective from the happiness of temporary good to higher purposes in life.

 Buy recyclable materials